 - The dress code is lounge suit/day wear, or uniform where appropriate.
 Service personnel should consult their respective headquarters on dress.
 Medals are not worn.

-- You will need to arrive at Government House at 10am
+- The time you will be required to arrive at Government House ahead of the ceremony.

 Australian of the Year awards